HazilMohamed/plot-in-blender/README.md

-## data-visualization-using-blender
+## plot-in-blender
 ### What it is ?
-This is a python library to analyse data using Blender, so far the following plots can be visualized.
+This is a python library to analyse data, so far the following plots can be visualized in Blender.
 - BarPlot
 - ScatterPlot (2D and 3D)
 - HistPlot